Stephen Leicht

-Stephen Russell Leicht (born January 9, 1987) is an American professional stock car racing driver who competes part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 31 Toyota Camry for Rise Motorsports.
+Stephen Russell Leicht (born January 9, 1987) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 31 Chevrolet for Rise Motorsports.
 He has previously competed in the NASCAR Cup Series (where he was the 2012 Rookie of the Year) NASCAR Xfinity Series and the NASCAR Truck Series.
 Leicht also has over 150 feature event wins in quarter midgets and go-kart racing.

 Racing career

 Early career

-When he was seven years old, he began racing quarter midgets and began advancing into go-karts.
-At the age of 11, Leicht was participating in the Go Kart Nationals, when he collided with the flag stand and was sent flying from his racecar.
+When he was seven years old, Leicht began racing quarter midgets and began advancing into go-karts.
+At the age of eleven, Leicht was participating in the Go Kart Nationals, when he collided with the flag stand and was sent flying from his racecar.
 He suffered a burst spleen as a result of the accident, and was kept out of racing for six months.

-At the age of 12, he began racing stock cars and got his GED to focus full-time on racing, and was named Motorsports Magazines Rising Star of the Year in 2000.
-At the age of 15, he ran his first full year in the American Racing Association and was named Rookie of the Year.
+At the age of twelve, Leicht began racing stock cars and got his GED to focus full-time on racing, and was named Motorsports Magazines Rising Star of the Year in 2000.
+At the age of fifteen, he ran his first full year in the American Racing Association and was named Rookie of the Year.

 NASCAR and ARCA career

-In 2005, he moved to Wisconsin to work with veteran American Speed Association crew chief Howie Lettow.
+In 2005, Leicht moved to Wisconsin to work with veteran American Speed Association crew chief Howie Lettow.
 Leicht collected five wins en route to winning the national championship in the American Speed Association Late Model series for WalTom Racing.
 He won both races that he attempted in the American StockCar League.
 He finished first or second in thirteen of sixteen events that entered between the two series.
 He started eighth in his Busch series debut at Memphis Motorsports Park, and finished thirteenth.
 He ran another race at Phoenix, starting seventeenth and finishing nineteenth.